How can I be a better magician? Pt. 3 – Talking to Strangers

 This is quite possibly one of the most terrifying things that we can do as human beings.

-I’m always reminded of Jerry Seinfeld’s bit where he talks about how people are more afraid of giving a speech to a crowded room, than they are of death.
-I used to be one of those people, terrified of talking to people I didn’t know without a proper introduction from a mutual friend, even more petrified at the idea of walking up to people I had never met to ask them to watch me perform magic, let alone the idea of going out onto a stage to perform to a packed room (or would it be worse if it wasn’t packed?).
+I’m always reminded of Jerry Seinfeld’s bit where he talks about how people are more afraid of giving a speech to a crowded room than they are of death.
+I used to be one of those people, terrified of talking to people I didn’t know without a proper introduction from a mutual friend.
+Let alone the fact that I was even more petrified of the idea of walking up to people I had never met to ask them to watch me perform magic, let alone the idea of going out onto a stage to present to a packed room (or would it be worse if it wasn’t packed?).

-So, as with any seemingly insurmountable task, we start small.
-The journey of a thousand miles starts with a single step, and all that.
+So, as with any seemingly impossible task, we start small.
+The journey of a thousand miles begins with a single step, and all that.

-By this stage in my “career” as a magician, I had only ever shown magic to my family and friends at university, or occasionally after a few drinks at a party to strangers when invited to do so.
+By this stage in my “career” as a magician, I had only ever shown magic to my family and friends at university, or occasionally after a few drinks at a party.
 There was only one way to get over my fear of talking to strangers and performing magic for them.
 I wished so hard for there to be another way.
 There wasn’t.

 I would have to go out onto the streets of Sydney and walk up to people to ask them if they wanted to see a magic trick.
 I got to Martin Place square, which had a large open place that people would often use for lunch breaks; it was in the city centre, near a train station and had lots of foot traffic.
 An ideal location for what I had in mind.

 I arrived in the early morning and sat on a bench, frozen in fear for about an hour.
 I just couldn’t bring myself to do it.
 I had all my effects set up, I was ready to go, but I just couldn’t stand up and walk up to anyone.
-There was always a reason in my head as to why I shouldn’t go up to this group of that group of people.
+There was always a reason in my head as to why I shouldn’t go up to this group, or that group.
 Eventually, I knew I just had to do it, what’s the worst that could happen?

 So I approached my first group of people.
-Nerves a plenty, I asked them if they would like to see a magic trick, to which they responded with a very resounding, “No” and returned to their conversation.
-On to the next group it was then, after a bit of umming and ahing about who to try of course.
-“No thank you”, was what they said, so I wished them a good day and kept moving.
+Nerves aplenty, I asked them if they would like to see a magic trick, to which they responded with a very resounding, “No” and returned to their conversation.
+On to the next group it was then, after a bit of umming and ahhing about who to try, of course.
+“No, thank you”, was what they said, so I wished them a good day and kept moving.